Fraud Response Plan

 5. What Should a Member of the Public Do if They Suspect Fraud or Corruption?

-5.1 A member of the public who suspects fraud involving Mid and East Antrim Borough Council, its staff or contractors is strongly encouraged to report their concerns:
+5.1 A member of the public who suspects fraud involving Mid and East Antrim Borough Council, its staff or contractors is strongly encouraged to report their concerns by contacting the Chief Executive on 0300 1245000, or by writing to the Designated Lead Officer at:

 Mid and East Antrim Borough Council